 A: Jerry, Although I realize that you said non-racing situations, let me use that as an example, first, as it helps to clarify the issue.

 To generalize, a racer is often trying to maximize speed over distance usually with an extremely light, unladen kayak.
-A sea kayaker is often trying the maximize the number of “miles per Snicker’s bar”, often with a heavy or gear-laden kayak, day after day.
+A sea kayaker is often trying the maximize the number of “miles per Snickers bars”, often with a heavy or gear-laden kayak, day after day.
 These are related, but are very different things and need to be viewed separately.

 In a racing situation — very light kayak, 10 miles or less, using a very high stroke, I’m about 1.5 – 2 minutes per mile faster with my wing than with a GP.
 That’s not much for touring but is an eternity for racing.
 Unfortunately this is not a perfect test since my current “go-fast” kayaks have a fairly high foredeck that makes it difficult to fully bury the blades of my GP at the catch.
 I have won local races with a GP over wings, but if I want my best time I use a wing.

 For long-distances, even many surf ski racers lower their arm position, and don’t maintain the very high vertical stroke that is common for shorter courses and K1 sprinters.
-Holding the paddle lower offers more stability in chaotic seas and is easier on your shoulders (less arm lift), but the tradeoff is that you lose a touch of speed.
-Sometimes stability is more important than raw speed.
+Holding the paddle lower offers more stability in chaotic seas and is easier on your shoulders (less arm lift), but the tradeoff is that you introduce more yaw and lose a touch of speed.
+Of course, sometimes stability is more important than raw speed.
 To paraphrase Oscar Chalupky, no one is very fast when they are upside down.

 Wing or GP?
 For touring it’s really a matter of preference — what stokes your passion, what feels better to you, and what works for you.
 In a heavily loaded kayak, and for long distances, I prefer a GP — it’s much easier on my body.
 A wide blade is not an advantage when you have a heavy load, are towing someone, and in similar situations.
 That said, wings are used by some kayakers on long expeditions with laden kayaks, so you will need to experiment to find the best choice for you.
 If you do choose a wing for a loaded touring kayak, I recommend that you experiment with a small blade, rather than the midsize or large blades that are popular for racing.